MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-tf-and-aks.md

 ## 2. Create an SSH key pair

-The sample in this tutorial uses an SSH key pair to validate the user to the VM.
+The sample in this article uses an SSH key pair to validate the user to the VM.

 Generate an SSH key pair using one of the following articles depending on your environment: